 Examples of products we have brought claims against

 About McCarthy + Co

-With more than 30 years of experience in dealing with medical negligence and product liability claims *, McCarthy + Co. has expertise in a wide variety of fields including faulty and defective medical devices.
-We are a family-run business, who pride ourselves on offering honest, impartial and helpful advice.
+With more than 30 years of experience in dealing with medical negligence and product liability claims, McCarthy + Co. has expertise in a wide variety of fields including faulty and defective medical devices.
+We are a family-run business, and we pride ourselves on offering honest, impartial and helpful advice.

 Our offices are based in Dublin and Cork, but we work with clients throughout Ireland in locations ranging from Galway to Waterford.
 You can count on us for legal advice, guidance and assistance on any form of personal injury.

 I would fully recommend McCarthy + Co.
 Solicitors to anyone that needs legal services.
 They were very efficient and professional at all times.
 They gave very helpful advice and ensured to explain everything in simple terms so I could understand.
 Their communication was excellent at all times, kept me informed throughout the entire process.